nengo/nengo-dl/docs/training.rst

-Rather than saving model parameters using TensorFlow's checkpoint system, we can store live parameters back into the model definition using :meth:`~.Simulator.freeze_params`.
+Rather than saving model parameters using TensorFlow's checkpoint system, we can store live parameters back into the model definition using `~.Simulator.freeze_params`.
 We can freeze the parameters of individual Ensembles and Connections, or pass a Network to freeze all the Ensembles and Connections in that Network.